-While MailChimp and Constant Contact are both email service providers, MailChimp manages bounced emails differently to ensure high delivery rates.
-If you are moving your list from Constant Contact to MailChimp, it is important to understand how each email service handles bounces so your transition to MailChimp is as smooth as possible.
+Although MailChimp and Constant Contact both deliver bulk email, MailChimp manages bounced emails differently to ensure high delivery rates.
+Before you move your list from Constant Contact to MailChimp, you may want to review or clean your Contact Contact list.

 What are bounces?

 When your email can’t be delivered to an email address, it's called a bounce.
-Below are a few common reasons for bounces.
+Here are a few common reasons for bounces.

 - Email address doesn’t exist